Hayley Matthews: India

+International cricket career

+Matthews' international debut for the West Indies came at the age of 16, in a Twenty20 International against New Zealand in September 2014.
+Matthews made her One Day International (ODI) debut a few months later, scoring 55 runs from 86 balls in the first game of a four-ODI series against Australia.
+In the second game, she scored 89 runs from 108 balls, and in the third game, 60 runs from 81 balls.

+Matthews has been a regular for the West Indies since her debut, and was a key member of the team that won the 2016 World Twenty20, scoring 66 runs from 45 balls in the final.

 In October 2018, Cricket West Indies (CWI) awarded her a women's contract for the 2018–19 season.
 Later the same month, she was named in the West Indies' squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as the player to watch in the team, and was appointed vice-captain of the team.

-In November 2018, she was named in the Hobart Hurricanes' squad for the 2018–19 Women's Big Bash League season.
 In January 2020, she was named in West Indies' squad for the 2020 ICC Women's T20 World Cup in Australia.
 In September 2020, in the third match against England, Matthews took her 50th wicket in WT20Is.
-In 2021, she was drafted by Welsh Fire for the inaugural season of The Hundred.

 In May 2021, Matthews was awarded with a central contract from Cricket West Indies.
 In October 2021, she was named in the West Indies team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In February 2022, she was named in the West Indies team for the 2022 Women's Cricket World Cup in New Zealand.

-In April 2022, she was bought by the Welsh Fire for the 2022 season of The Hundred in England.
-In July 2022, she was named as the captain of the Barbados team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.